Adventure Cruises in Kauai

 About Kauai cruises

 Don't plan your trip expecting sprawling five-star resorts or modern skylines.
 Instead, adventure cruises to Kauai focus on ancient rainforests, towering waterfalls, and some of the region's most pristine beaches.
-Below the waves, thriving coral reefs and dramatic lava tubes and caves set the stage for exploration, with world-class snorkeling and scuba diving.
+Below the waves, thriving coral reefs and dramatic lava tubes and caves set the stage for exploration with world-class snorkeling and scuba diving.

-Top Things to do in Kauai
+Top Things to Do in Kauai

 Swim and Snorkel on the Wild North Shore

-Kauai cruise itineraries visit pristine reefs loaded with exciting local wildlife, including sea turtles, rare Hawaiian monk seals, and colorful fish by the thousand.
+Kauai cruise itineraries visit pristine reefs with exciting local wildlife, including sea turtles, rare Hawaiian monk seals, and colorful fish by the thousand.
 You'll also enjoy a backdrop of dramatic scenery, with lava tubes, giant coral bommies, towering cliffs, and sea caves.

 In Kauai's north, many of the best swimming and snorkeling areas are only accessible by boat, so you're unlikely to spot other groups in the water.
 Exploring further from the shore also makes it easier to swim here, keeping far from the breaking surf where conditions might be a bit rougher.